 The absentee notation on the pre-printed poll list indicates that an absentee ballot was issued to the voter.
-The notations may or may not indicate that the ballot was returned.
+This does not indicate that the absentee ballot was returned.

-- 1. If an individual noted as "absentee" appears at the polling place, the inspectors should check the Absentee Ballot Log (EL-124) to determine if the ballot has been returned. - h.
-If the absentee ballot has been returned and there are no errors that would cause the ballot to be rejected, the voter may not vote at the polling place.

-- i.
-If it has been returned and there are errors that would cause the ballot to be rejected, see "Voter Correction of Incomplete Absentee Certificate Envelopes" on page 101. - j.
+- 1. If an individual noted as "absentee" appears at the polling place, the inspectors should check the Absentee Ballot Log (EL-124) to determine if the ballot has been returned. - a.
+If the absentee ballot has been returned and there are no errors that would cause the ballot to be rejected, the voter may not vote at the polling place. - b.
+If it has been returned and there are errors that would cause the ballot to be rejected, the voter may only correct the error.
+The voter may NOT vote a new ballot at the polling place. - i.
+The election inspectors shall issue a new certificate envelope to the voter. - ii.
+The voter must open the original certificate envelope, verify their ballot, and seal the ballot in the new certificate envelope. - iii.
+The voter may NOT remove the ballot from the voting area. - iv.
+The original witness must be present. - v.
+The elector and witness sign the certificate envelope and the witness provides his or her address. - vi.
+The election inspectors may NOT serve as the witness (the original witness must be present). - vii.
+The original certificate envelope is then destroyed. - viii.
+The election inspector should document that a correction was made, and the ballot accepted on the Absentee Ballot Log (EL-124). - c.
 If the absentee ballot has not been returned, the election inspectors ask the voter "Did you mail or personally deliver your absentee ballot to the clerk's office?" - i.
 If "yes," the voter cannot vote at the polling place. - ii.
-If "no," the voter is issued a ballot if otherwise qualified. - 1.
-If an absentee ballot is later received for that voter, the elector's absentee ballot would be processed as a rejected absentee ballot and the clerk contacted immediately.
+If "no," the voter is issued a ballot if otherwise qualified.

+1. If an absentee ballot is later received for that voter, the elector's absentee ballot would be processed as a rejected absentee ballot and the clerk contacted immediately.